davidlampon/charts/README.md

 ##### Clean HTML and CSS markup

 Yeoman generator sets up the html5 boilerplate and I've tried to present the code in the more logical, clear and readable way.
-BEM naming conventions have been used to make the reading of the stylesheet straight forward.
+BEM naming conventions have been used to make the reading of the style sheet straightforward.
 For the € units an after css element has been used.

 ##### Produce a reusable component (View) connected to 3 different data models.